 - Spend less and strive to earn more.
 He will funnel 40% of his initial disposable income of $3,000 with 2 month’s bonus to building wealth.
 Subsequently 30% of his annual increment of 3% will go to building wealth.

 - Learn to build wealth wisely.
-He decides to quarterly invest in a passive portfolio of stock and bond exchange traded fund, growing his wealth at 4%.
+He decides to quarterly invest in a passive portfolio of stock and bond exchange traded fund as his Wealth Machine, growing his wealth at 4%.

 - Start early.
 He decides to start building out of university and will have 30 years till age 55 to build wealth.

 - Contribute more

 Kyith would have funded a total of $580,360 to building wealth and with his wealth building method the wealth would potentially increase to $1,011,109.

 His monthly gross salary would have increased from $3000/mth to $7069/mth.

 What was a 40% contribution to wealth building out of disposable income slowly went down to 34%.